georgesofianosgr/openai_stt_hass/README.md

 4. Enter your OpenAI API key and configure the optional settings
 5. Click **Submit** to complete the setup

-You can modify settings later by clicking **Configure** on the integration card.
+You can modify all settings later by clicking **Configure** on the integration card, including:

+- Friendly name
+- Model selection
+- Transcription prompt
+- Temperature
+- Realtime API mode
+- Noise reduction

 ### YAML Configuration (Legacy)